o365soa/soa/README.md

 If directory synchronisation is used and the Active Directory module is not installed and you cannot run PowerShell as a local admin, you can skip the installation of the module by using `-SkipAdModule`.
 A machine with the module installed will be needed on the first day of the engagement to collect information about the AD environment.
 The module can be installed on a machine using `-AdModuleOnly` or manually via another method.

-## Azure AD application
+## Entra ID enterprise application

-An Azure AD application is required in order to use Microsoft Graph and other APIs.
+An Entra ID enterprise application is required in order to use Microsoft Graph and other APIs.
 Installation and configuration of this application is performed by the prerequisites script.

 The permission scope of this application is limited to the following:
 #### Microsoft Graph API: